Tennessee 4-H International Exchange Program

 What are the requirements for host families?

-To host a youth delegate, you must have a child living in your home who is the same gender and approximate age as the host youth.
+• To host a youth delegate, you must have a child living in your home who is the same gender and within 4 years of the hosted youth.

 Will they speak English?

-All students will have studied English in school, but their speaking abilities are very limited.
+• All students will have studied English in school, but their speaking abilities are limited.
+Host families should be prepared to communicate imaginatively.

 How long will they stay?